Other Stations - Other Polk County Stations - Who's Who - Details

 WINT AM & FM - A History

 WINT-AM 1360 & WINT-FM 97.5 Winter Haven – WINT-AM went on the air in 1958 with 1,000 watts of power from a studio and transmitter site on Dundee Road in Winter Haven.
-The daytimer played a mix of pop and country (and a little classical) and was owned by Angelo Fazzari who selected the call letters to represent the city of license, WINTer Haven.
+The daytimer played a mix of pop and country (and a little classical) and was owned by Angelo Fazzari (Winter Haven Broadcasting Co.) who selected the call letters to represent the city of license, WINTer Haven.
+He was also the station’s chief engineer.

 Bruce Parker, later a Winter Haven mayor and a Polk County commissioner, was hired to do sales in 1960 and became Fazzari’s business partner.
 In 1963, they signed-on 97.5 WINT-FM, the city’s first FM (in stereo), which shared office and studio space with the AM at the Dundee Road location.